RNA, local moves on plane trees, and transpositions on tableaux: -action and local moves on plane trees

 We begin by recalling the definition of plane trees and local moves.

 \begin{definition} A plane tree is a rooted tree whose subtrees at any vertex are linearly ordered. \end{definition}

-Our convention is that the root is at the top and that the subtrees are linearly ordered from left to right.
-In figures, ordinary vertices are drawn with solid circles and the root is drawn with an open circle.
+Our convention for a plane tree is that the root is at the top and that the subtrees are linearly ordered from left to right.
+In figures, the root is drawn with an open circle and ordinary vertices are drawn with solid circles.

-Plane trees are related to Young diagrams, noncrossing matchings, and other fundamental combinatorial objects by considering each edge as a pair of two half-edges, each of which is indexed with one of the integers from 1 to 2n.
+Plane trees are related to Young diagrams, noncrossing matchings, and other fundamental combinatorial objects that are also counted by Catalan numbers.
+To see this, we interpret each edge of a plane tree with $n$ edges as a pair of two half-edges, each of which is indexed with one of the integers from $1$ to $2n$.
 The half-edges are labeled in increasing order counterclockwise from the root.
 We write $e(i,j)$ to denote the edge whose left half-edge is labeled $i$ and whose right half-edge is labeled $j$.
-Given this set-up, the half-edges $i$ and $j$ in the edge $e(i,j)$ satisfy many constraints, including $i<j$.
+Given this setup, the half-edges $i$ and $j$ in the edge $e(i,j)$ satisfy many constraints, including $i<j$.

-The next definition describes {\em local moves}, which are operations on plane trees that are central to this manuscript.
+The next definition describes {\em local moves}, which are operations on plane trees that are central to this paper.
+We denote the collection of plane trees with $n$ edges by $\mathcal{T}_n$.